supcrawler/storefront-ui/README.md

 - Seamless upgrades
 - High-level global customization can be done through SCSS variables
 - Component content customization with slots.
-- Component design customization with props.
+- Component design customization with pure css BEM classes instead of countless props.
 - Possibility to compose your own components from partials (markup/Vue instance/SCSS)
 - Implementation of [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) (with limit to atoms, molecules and organisms)